carpentries-incubator/hpc-intro/_episodes/13-scheduler.md

 > > ## Solution
 > >
 > > ```
-> > {{ site.remote.prompt }} ./example-job.sh
+> > {{ site.remote.prompt }} bash example-job.sh
 > > ```
 > > {: .language-bash}
 > > ```
 > > This script is running on {{ site.remote.host }}
 > > ```
 > > {: .output}
-> >
-> > This job runs on the login node.
 > {: .solution}
 {: .challenge}

+This script ran on the login node, but we want to take advantage of the compute nodes: we need the scheduler to queue up `example-job.sh` to run on a compute node.

-If you completed the previous challenge successfully, you probably realise that there is a distinction between running the job through the scheduler and just "running it".
-To submit this job to the scheduler, we use the `{{ site.sched.submit.name }}` command.
+To submit this task to the scheduler, we use the
+`{{ site.sched.submit.name }}` command.
+This creates a *job* which will run the *script* when *dispatched* to a compute node which the queuing system has identified as being available to perform the work.

 ```
 {{ site.remote.prompt }} {{ site.sched.submit.name }} {% if site.sched.submit.options != '' %}{{ site.sched.submit.options }} {% endif %}example-job.sh